NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 FAUNADB_SERVER_SECRET=fnADcc6pGYACAkNS77iyW0_3LRlgTj-jq7pkZli1
 ```

-> Don't get any ideas about using this particular key, it's already been revoked
+> Don't get any ideas about using this particular key; it's already been revoked

+> If using `git`, add `.env` to the `.gitignore` file to prevent uploading that file!
+Keep your secrets, secret 👮

 To reference that secret key in our code, we'll use a small package called [dotenv](https://github.com/motdotla/dotenv)